 #1.
 Sharp Knife & Cutting Board

 What is it: First of all, I consider a sharp knife and a good cutting board to go hand in hand, since you should use a cutting board anytime you cut with sharp knife.
 A sharp knife and cutting board are absolutely the most important and versatile tools you can have in your kitchen.

-For my chef’s knife I use almost daily, I use this Misen Chef’s Knife.
-This is not an affiliate link – I just really like this knife and think it’s the most affordable option available.
+For my chef’s knife I use almost daily, I use this Misen Chef’s Knife (affiliate link!).
+I absolutely love this knife and I think it’s the most affordable option available for a good chef’s knife.
 At only $65, the price tag is much better than other knives out there, and the quality is superior.

-For my cutting board, I’ve been loving this Greener Chef XL Bamboo Cutting Board .
+For my cutting board, I’ve been loving this Greener Chef XL Bamboo Cutting Board (affiliate link!).
 Wood is the most environmentally friendly cutting board material, and it’s also the most gentle on your knives.

 Why it’s great for meal prep: It doesn’t matter if you’re a meat-eater, a vegetarian, a pescatarian, or an anything else eater – a sharp knife will help you be safer and more efficient in the kitchen.